What is React Native? A Quick Guide

 React Native’s journey began in 2015 when Meta released it as an open-source project.
 Within a short timeframe, it rapidly climbed the ranks to become one of the most sought-after solutions in mobile development.

-Today, React Native development’s influence extends to some of the world’s most recognizable mobile apps, including Instagram, Facebook, and Skype.
+Today, React Native creation’s influence extends to some of the world’s most recognizable mobile apps, including Instagram, Facebook, and Skype.
 This widespread adoption is a testament to its efficiency and ability to deliver high-quality native experiences.

 Key Features of React Native